 Developing a Sustainable Retention and Student Success Program

 You know that your various retention and student success committee members don’t have time to read an entire book about the subject, but they all have time to read this white paper that targets their individual roles in your institution’s overall retention strategy.
 You can provide each committee member or even every faculty member with a copy of the white paper so everyone on campus understands the importance of retaining students and his or her part in the effort.
 The information in this 43-page white paper Developing a Sustainable Retention and Student Success Program is practical and full of information that you’ll want to underline, highlight and share with your retention teams across campus.

 Effective Strategies for the Adult Degree Completion Market

 Returning adults, particularly those looking to complete degree work, demand online options, distance education programming, and a campus culture fitting their learning style.
 Ensure your institution is ready to serve adults effectively, with programs in the areas that matter to them most.
-Effective Strategies for the Adult Degree Completion Market is a 28-page white paper based on a popular online seminar by Bruce N. Chaloux, Ph.D., past president of the Sloan Consortium, current Director of Student Access Programs and Services for the Southern Regional Education Board (SREB) and a highly-respected authority in adult degree completion.
+Effective Strategies for the Adult Degree Completion Market is a 28-page white paper based on a popular online seminar by the late Bruce N. Chaloux, Ph.D., past president of the Sloan Consortium, current Director of Student Access Programs and Services for the Southern Regional Education Board (SREB) and a highly-respected authority in adult degree completion.